zoldur/OmegaCore/README.md

 ***

 ## Known issues:
 1. It doesn't work with NATed IP.
+Or at least I didn't have enough time/use cases to make it work.

 ***